moq-wg/moq-transport/draft-lcurley-warp.md

 strict:

-: An integer value, where larger values indicate higher priority.
-A higher priority stream will always use available bandwidth over a lower priority stream.
+: An integer value, where higher values take precedence over smaller values.
+The highest priority stream with pending data MUST be transmitted first as allowed by flow control and congestion control limits.

 ## Extensions